yufrances90/AnEmailClient/README.md

 # AnEmailClient
-An email client app using full stack JavaScript
+An email client app with the MERN stack

 ### To Run Application